mopidy/website/_ext/radiopit.md

 ---

-A backend for playing and browsing playlistsfrom [RadioPit](https://radiopit.drulle.lv/).
+A backend for playing and browsing playlists from [RadioPit](https://radiopit.drulle.lv/).